A Guide to Court-Ordered Online Courses in Texas

 Who Should Enroll

-Anyone under a court order tied to a weapons-related offense, plus new owners who want a foundational understanding of safe handling before they ever pick up a firearm or other weapon.
+Anyone under a court order tied to a weapons-related offense, plus new owners who want a foundational understanding of safe handling before they ever pick up a weapon.

-Completing the course results in a certificate of completion you can submit to the court, but it's worth stressing: this certificate confirms you finished a safety education program — it does not authorize or qualify you to purchase a weapon.
+A note on certification: completing the course results in a certificate you can submit to the court — it confirms you finished a safety education program, not that you're authorized to purchase a weapon.

 Alcohol Awareness Course in Texas